 Last year we transformed the Traffic Recorder by endowing it with built-in expertise and allowed it to perform automated root-cause analysis of captured packet data.

-This year, we are improving upon what is now the Packet Investigator by adding new protocols in the 11.1 release and thus allowing it to cover a broader spectrum of scenarios, including certain industrial IoT cases.
+This year, we have improved upon what is now the Packet Investigator by adding new protocols in the 11.1 release and thus allowing it to cover a broader spectrum of scenarios, including certain industrial IoT cases.

 Figure 3 – Full analysis tree

-It will also feature a more streamlined presentation of analysis results designed to reduce noise and bring your attention to important findings.
+It also features a more streamlined presentation of analysis results designed to reduce noise and bring your attention to important findings.